D00mch/working-script/README.md

   (robot/type! :enter))
 ```

+This code will press the cmd and space keys to open the spotlight or Alfred search function, pause for 100 milliseconds, type the text "WezTerm" to search for the terminal application, and press the enter key to launch it.

-We will use the first variant of the `open-terminal!` function because it is shorter.
-We will also add another function to simplify the process of pasting text into the terminal:
+To open the terminal, we will use the first variant of the `open-terminal!` function.
+To simplify the process of pasting text, we will add another function.

 ```clojure
 (defn paste! [s]